Muhammad Ali vs. Antonio Inoki: Rounds 1–5

 As soon as the opening bell rang, Inoki ran the 16 ft distance between Ali and himself and slid at the legs of Ali, who sidestepped the attack.
 Inoki stayed on the ground and started kicking and sweeping for Ali's legs.
 After scoring a hard kick to the right leg, Inoki stood up momentarily, but returned to his field and continued throwing kicks, landing a side kick which forced Ali's corner to instruct him to back away from Inoki.
 Ali taunted Inoki to stand up, but the wrestler answered by continuing his kicking strategy, connecting with a few of them until the end of the round.

 The second and third rounds unfolded the same way, with Inoki taking refuge from possible punches on the mat and kicking the legs of an infuriated Ali.
-The boxer maneuvered to avoid several of the kicks, but Inoki crab crawled across the mat towards him and kept connecting kicks to the legs.
+The boxer, who taunted the wrestler unceasingly, maneuvered to avoid several of the kicks, but Inoki crab crawled across the mat towards him and kept connecting kicks to the legs.
 By the third round, a wound had appeared on Ali's left knee, and the crowd had started to boo at the lack of solid action.
-Ali began walking around the ring, out of reach of Inoki's kicks, taunting him by shouting "Coward Inoki!
+After harshly arguing with his corner, Ali began walking around the ring, out of reach of Inoki's kicks, taunting him by shouting "Coward Inoki!
 Inoki no fight!" and "One punch!
 I want one punch!"

 In the fourth round, Inoki missed a jumping side kick but, still on his back, crawled towards Ali, trapping him in a corner.
-After referee LeBell restarted action in the center of the ring, Inoki returned to his strategy, prompting Ali to scream "I thought Inoki could wrestle!" and "Inoki girl!" multiple times.
-Inoki eventually trapped him again in a corner and started kicking wildly at his thighs, prompting Ali to leap up on to the ropes and tuck his legs underneath him in an attempt to avoid the strikes.
+While LeBell restarted action in the center of the ring, Ali mockingly pushed the referee with his chest, earning an admonition.
+Inoki returned to his strategy, prompting Ali to scream "I thought Inoki could wrestle!" and "Inoki girl!" multiple times.
+The Japanese eventually trapped him again in a corner and started kicking wildly at his thighs, prompting Ali to leap up on to the ropes and tuck his legs underneath him in an attempt to avoid the strikes.
 A new restart by LeBell came near of the end of the round.

 The fifth round followed closely the already familiar pattern of the match, with Inoki landing kicks from his back and Ali looking for ways to counter it.
 The round did feature, however, an instance in which Inoki knocked Ali off his feet with one of his kicks.
 Upon recovering and dancing around to avoid more hits, the boxer managed to grab Inoki's boot and drag him a short distance, but the bell sounded before anything could follow up.
 Ali's legs were already bruised and bleeding due to the accumulated kicks, the sight of which finally drew some appreciation from the crowd after the round ended.